el-loserio/wedding/_partials/reception.md

 * 8pm: Ceilidh
 * 12pm: Finish

-Again, the hall has parking, but we'll also probably provide a bus from the church to the hall, and back into Glasgow city centre at night.
+Again, the hall has parking, but we'll also probably provide a bus from the church to the hall, and back into Glasgow city centre at night (so let us know if provisionally you want to bag yourself a spot).